Twins vs. Guardians Player Props Betting Odds

 |1

-- Joey Gallo has three doubles, a triple, seven home runs, 12 walks and 14 RBI (12 total hits).
+- Carlos Correa has five doubles, a triple, five home runs, 13 walks and 15 RBI (23 total hits).

 |Opponent